str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ```
 vagrant up --provider virtualbox
 vagrant ssh
-# Your code lives in the /vagrant folder within this virtual machine.
-# Changes made to files in your assignment folder will automatically
-# be reflected within this virtual machine
 ```

+Your code lives in the `/vagrant` folder within this virtual machine.
+Changes made to files in your assignment folder will automatically be reflected within the machine.